bopher/crypto/README.md

 ### HashSize

-Get hash size for algorithm. return -1 if invalid algo passed.
+Get hash size for algorithm. return -1 if invalid algo passed or on error.

 ```go
 // Signature: